 - Sustainability – Enable the effective and sustainable operation of RSOOs by providing updated guidance material.

 - Regionalization – Strengthen safety oversight capabilities in the regions through facilitating the establishment of additional RSOOs, to include the development of generic tools and documentation.
-Strengthen safety oversight capabilities in the regions through facilitating the establishment of additional RSOOs, to include the development of guidance material and job-aid tools.

 - Partnership, Resources and Funding – Partner with Contracting States, industry and other aviation safety partners for coordinating and facilitating the provision of financial and technical assistance to States, regional and sub-regional aviation safety oversight bodies, including COSCAPs and RSOOs, in order to enhance safety and strengthen safety oversight capabilities.
 For more information, see Safe Fund website.